RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 - When a development team or subsidiary is owned by another company, that larger company does not need to be included.
 For example, [Sonic the Hedgehog](https://retroachievements.org/game/1) has Sonic Team entered and does not include Sega.
 - Multiple publishers may be entered when they vary by region.
 This does not need to correspond with the regional versions that are actually linked to the page.
 - Abbreviations like Co, Inc, and Ltd are not included in developer or publisher names.
 - When linking developer and publisher hubs to a page, they will automatically appear in the game info at the top of the page.
 However, this will not record them in the metadata fields.
 It is still preferred to manually enter them there, since the data in these fields is used for other purposes, such as in the management app.
-When the text is an exact match for the name of the hub, it will be overlaid without duplicating the text.
+When the text is an exact match for the name of the hub, the link will be overlaid without duplicating the text.
     - This also applies to genres.
     - Be careful when naming a developer, publisher, or genre hub for the first time.
 If it ever has to be renamed, the corresponding metadata fields on every game in the hub will need to be updated to match with it.